 Fire Protection Engineer (FPE): A graduate of an accredited engineering curriculum who has completed not less than four years of engineering practice, three of which were in responsible charge of diverse fire protection engineering work.
-If not such a graduate, an individual should either: demonstrate knowledge of the principles of fire protection engineering showing evidence by specific academic courses and written examination in the related curriculum of physical, mathematical, and engineering sciences, and have completed not less than six years engineering practice, three of which in responsible charge of diverse fire protection engineering projects, or be a registered professional engineer in fire protection.
-Federal FPEs under the Department's Federal Technical Capability Program (see DOE O 426.1, Federal Technical Capability) are qualified according to DOE-STD-1137-2014, Fire Protection Engineering Functional Area Qualification Standard, or its predecessors.
+If not such a graduate, an individual should either: (1) be a registered professional engineer in fire protection, or (2) have completed not less than six years of engineering practice, three of which are in responsible charge of diverse fire protection engineering projects, and demonstrated knowledge of the principles of fire protection engineering showing evidence by specific academic courses and written examination in the related curriculum of physical, mathematical, and engineering sciences.
+Federal FPEs under the Department's Federal Technical Capability Program (see DOE O 426.1B, Federal Technical Capability) are qualified according to DOE-STD-1137-2014, Fire Protection Engineering Functional Area Qualification Standard, or its predecessors.